Published

 **Disaggregate observability data, **user and permission configurations and so on based on the clusters with which they are associated.
 Here again, Kubernetes offers no native solution.

 Manage the risk that a bad configuration change could impact multiple clusters.
-This makes disaster recovery planning especially important when you adopt multicluster Kubernetes.
+This makes disaster recovery planning especially important when you adopt multi-cluster Kubernetes.

-Open source solutions for multicluster management
+Open source solutions for multi-cluster Kubernetes management

 There have been many efforts over the years that have limited success (eg Submariner).
 Nowadays, there are two options from the open source community.
 One is Open Cluster Management, a CNCF sandbox project.
 The other is KubeFed, the official federation solution from the Kubernetes SIG.

-The concept of kubernetes cluster federation defines ‘host’ and ‘member’ clusters.
+The concept of Kubernetes cluster federation defines ‘host’ and ‘member’ clusters.
 Using a federation architecture, KubeFed extends the native Kubernetes API with features that let you “join” clusters together, then select specific clusters when deploying or managing resources.

 While lots of people write about it, federation has not been widely used in practice — KubeFed is still in Alpha, and it’s arguably not yet ready for production use.